Part 5.1: Streamlit Integration I

 - a latest-bars table

-- an asset summary table
+- a security summary table

 - a raw-history table